Colon Cancer (cont.)

 - Find a local Oncologist in your town

 What tests can be done to detect and diagnose colon cancer?

-When colon cancer is suspected, either a lower GI series (barium enema X-ray) or colonoscopy is performed to confirm the diagnosis and locate the tumor.
+When colon cancer is suspected, a colonoscopy is typically performed to confirm the diagnosis and locate the tumor.

 Colonoscopy is a procedure whereby a health care professional inserts a long, flexible viewing tube into the rectum for the purpose of inspecting the inside of the entire colon.
 Colonoscopy is generally considered more accurate than barium enema X-rays, especially in detecting small polyps.
 If colon polyps are found, they usually are removed through the colonoscope and sent to the pathologist.
 The pathologist examines the polyps under the microscope to check for cancer.
 Colonoscopy is the best procedure to use when cancer of the colon is suspected.
 While the majority of the polyps removed through colonoscopes are benign, many are precancerous.
 Removal of precancerous polyps prevents the future development of colon cancer from these polyps.

 If cancerous growths are found during colonoscopy, small tissue samples (biopsies) can be obtained and examined under the microscope to determine if the polyp is cancerous.
 If colon cancer is confirmed by a biopsy, staging examinations are performed to determine whether the cancer has already spread to other organs.
 Since colorectal cancer tends to spread to the lungs and the liver, staging tests usually include CT scans of the lungs, liver, and abdomen.
 Positron emission tomography (PET) scans, a newer test which looks for the increased metabolic activity that is common in cancerous tissue, also are employed frequently to look for the spread of colon cancer to lymph nodes or other organs.